Lower Your Cholesterol for a Heart-Healthy Life!

-High cholesterol could also be inherited.
-This means, if you have a parent who suffers from high cholesterol or a family history of high cholesterol, you too could be at risk of suffering from high cholesterol as well.
+High cholesterol could also be in your genes!
+This means, if you have a parent who suffers from this condition or a family history, you too could be at a risk.
 Other inherited disorders like obesity could simply contribute.
 Take a 2-minute gene test and find out the lifestyle that best suits you!

-Smoking is known to be one of the root causes of many ailments, such as cancer, high blood pressure and also high cholesterol.
+Smoking is known to be one of the root causes of cancer, high blood pressure and cholesterol.
 This occurs because cigarette smoke damages the walls of your blood vessels.